-This article about the figure of 8 knot is part of the e-book - Rock Climbing Basics: The Beginner's Guide.
+This article about the figure of 8 knot is part of the book - Rock Climbing Basics: The Beginner's Guide.

 How To Tie In with the Figure of 8 Knot

 Make a loop about a meter from the end of the rope.
-Wrap the end of the rope around the base of the loop, then push the end through the loop.
+Wrap the end of the rope around the base of the loop, then push the end through as shown.

 You should end up with an '8'.
 Make sure the knot is around 90cm from the end of the rope.
-The exact length varies with ropes of different diameters, but you'll soon get used to it.
+The exact length varies with ropes of different diameters.

 Pass the end of the rope through both of the two points on the front centre of your harness – the same ones your belay loop runs through.
 It is important that the rope goes through your harness in exactly the same way as your belay loop does.

-Use the end of the rope to 're-trace' the figure of 8 knot.
-Follow the twists of the rope starting from where the rope joins your harness.
+Use the end of the rope to re-trace the figure-8.
+Follow the twists of the rope starting from where it joins your harness.

 Continue following the twists until you end up back at the start of the knot.